dcos/examples/1.8/kong/README.md

 postgresql   10.0.0.71   root    R    postgresql.0f2867a0-03cb-11e7-b790-627a33830456
 ```

-Now that Kong is installed, curl the marathon-lb endpoint to validate that it is up and running.  `curl http://<public-agent-ip>:10002`.
-You should see output similar to this:
+Kong in the DC/OS UI

 ![Kong on DC/OS](img/kong-dcos.png)

+Now that Kong is installed, curl the marathon-lb endpoint to validate that it is up and running `curl http://<public-agent-ip>:10002` You should see output similar to this:

 ![Kong API endpoint](img/kong-api.png)